Non-Linear Model-Based Sequential Decision-Making in Agriculture: Reproducibility statement

 \section{Reproducibility statement}

 All simulations were implemented in \texttt{Python 3.11} using standard scientific libraries (\texttt{NumPy}, \texttt{SciPy}, \texttt{Matplotlib}).
 We report the data-generating processes, parameter values, and hyperparameters in full within the paper and Appendix, including initial values used for nonlinear least-squares estimation, fertilizer and grain price settings, and noise levels.
 Each experiment was repeated independently across 10 replicates with fixed randomization schemes to assess variability.
-Our simulation code (anonymized for review) will be made publicly available upon publication to facilitate exact replication of results and adaptation to new scenarios.
+The code to reproduce all simulation experiments and figures, together with the analysis-ready files used for the offline real-data replay evaluation, are provided in the Supplementary Material and will be made publicly available on GitHub upon publication.